Rajkumar-coderm/Imdb_scraper/README.md

 # Imdb_scraper

- in this project i can use Beautifulsoup and json Then in this project i am learng about scraping how tob scrap data any website then in this project i will lern about all new things.
+ <h4>in this project i can use Beautifulsoup and json Then in this project i am learng about scraping how tob scrap data any website then in this project i will lern about all new things.</h4>

  #PAKAGE IN PYTHON<br>